networknt/light-doc/content/contribute/developer-guide.md

 ### Contribute to Documentation

+For core developers who have write permission to networknt repositories are required to update the documentation in the light-doc repository for the changes if necessary.
+For community contributors, it is optional, and we will help to update the document during the merging process.

-Perhaps you want to start contributing to the documents.
+Perhaps you only want to start contributing to the documents.
 If so, you can ignore most of the above steps and focus on the `light-doc` repository.

 You can start Hugo's built-in server via `hugo server`.
 Browse the documentation by entering [http://localhost:1313](http://localhost:1313) in the address bar of your browser.
 The server automatically updates the page whenever you change content.